bshao001/ChatLearner/README.md

 A demo test result is provided as well.
 Please check it to see how this chatbot behaves now: https://github.com/bshao001/ChatLearner/blob/master/Data/Test/responses.txt

 ## Web Interface
 A SOAP-based web service architecture is implemented, with a Python server and a Java client.
 A nice GUI is also included for your reference.
-For details, please check: https://github.com/bshao001/ChatLearner/tree/master/webui
+For details, please check: https://github.com/bshao001/ChatLearner/tree/master/webui.
+Please be advised that certain information (such as pictures) is only available on the web interface (not in the command line interface).

 A REST-API-based alternative is also given if SOAP is not your choice.
 For details, please check: https://github.com/bshao001/ChatLearner/tree/master/webui_alternative.
 Some of the latest updates may not be available with this option.
 Merge the changes from the other option if you need to use this.